 Tests are not always needed.
 If croup is severe or not clear, your doctor may request:

-Croup usually occurs due to an upper respiratory infection.
 Take steps to decrease your child's chance of catching colds and flu.
 Wash your hands often.
+Encourage them to do the same.
 Avoid contact with people who have cold or flu when possible.

-Yearly influenza immunization can prevent cases of croup due to influenza A. Influenza immunization is strongly recommended for all children between the ages of 6 months and 5 years.
+Yearly flu vaccines can prevent croup caused by flu.
+It is strongly recommended for all children between the ages of 6 months and 5 years.

 Healthy Children—American Academy of Pediatrics

 Croup.
 Family Doctor—American Academy of Family Physicians. website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/croup.printerview.all.html.
 Updated March 2017.
 Accessed September 21, 2017.